cengels9/display_pad_stuff/README.md

-## What is this
+# What is this
 I created this project a small while ago to do some simple tasks with the [DisplayPad](https://mountain.gg/keypads/displaypad/).
-Originally I created this code just for myself, so it is not very polished nor does it adhere to any coding standards.
+Originally I created this code just for myself, so it is not very polished nor does it adhere to any coding standards (if you also want a program that does that, read [this chapter](https://github.com/cengels9/display_pad_stuff/blob/main/README.md#use-this-project-like-i-do)).
 I also don't think, that I will ever expand or clean up the code, as this is pretty sufficient for me, but one never knows.
-I added the project to GitHub, so other people can use it as a foundation for their projects, if they should decide to build something similar.
+I added the project to GitHub, so other people can use it as a foundation for their projects, should they decide to build something similar (If you are one of them, read [the next chapter](https://github.com/cengels9/display_pad_stuff/blob/main/README.md#use-this-project-as-a-guideline)).
+\
+\
+\

-### Use this project as a guideline
+## Use this project as a guideline
 You can use this project as a more sufficient alternative demo compared to Mountain's own [demo](https://github.com/Mountain-BC/DisplayPad.SDK.Demo).
 For that you can refer to the following files:\
 * __Letter.cs:__ This class only creates bmp-images from text input.
 This is not relevant for you, like all other classes, except the following two: